 health inequities than their white counterparts.

-- Almost 70 million people around the world are displace by
+- Almost 70 million people around the world are

 criminals in power who are starting wars and involved land grabs.
 Luckily

 the 2 billion people already living in poverty don't have to go anywhere,

 just yet.
 Immigration

 is a documentary film by Ai Weiwei who gives a powerful visual